Deng16800/trait_environment_interaction/README.md

 fs2, fs3, fs4, and fsall indicate the first, second, third, and full intervals, respectively.

 Values are median of posterior distribution, while values in the brackets are upper and lower bounds of 95% credible intervals (CI).

+All parameter estimates are presented in the link scale.